 After spending 41 years living in a very old fashioned family farm environment, Valerie suddenly was living in suburbia.
-She and John Hanson met, and then married, at the local Book Nook and Java Shop.
-They created Bygone Basics, as it was originally named, together.
+Valerie and John Hanson met, and then married, at the local Book Nook and Java Shop.
+Together, they created Bygone Basics, as it was originally named, together.
 It was born in suburban Whitehall, Michigan.
 The Hansons love taking cooking vacations while they travel to get a true feel for the “flavor” of an area.
-The idea for it began when they engaged a Mexican woman in Cozumel, MX to demonstrate her own generational culinary knowledge.
-Of that, and the existing passion for their own mid-west US heritage, Bygone Basics was created in 2009.
+It began when they engaged a Mexican woman in Cozumel, MX to demonstrate her own generational culinary knowledge.
+Of that, and the existing passion for their own mid-west US heritage, Bygone Basics was created in early 2009.

-Valerie, with degrees in business and accounting, has successfully run businesses as the executive; and, John, with a technical position at a local company, and many years of re-modeling experience; knew they could create this very unique niche company that began as a way to teach local families the value of traditional cost saving and health beneficial home arts (canning, baking, gardening, and integrating small farm animals into a life-style) and has become a tourist destination for culinary tourism.
+Valerie, with degrees in business, computers, and accounting, has successfully run businesses as the executive.
+And, John, with a technical position at a local company, and many years of re-modeling experience.
+As a result, they knew they could create this very unique niche company that began as a way to teach local families the value of traditional cost saving and health beneficial home arts (canning, baking, gardening, and integrating small farm animals into a life-style) and has become a tourist destination for culinary tourism.
 Guests arrive from all over the U.S.A (and 22 other countries…and counting) for an immersion experience in heritage mid-Western culinary and lifestyle traditions.

 As a result of high quality and interesting subjects, the experiential business soon outgrew the suburban Whitehall residence and the Hansons searched for a suitable home for their culinary arts business that embraced historical traditions.
-The perfect place was found.
+A perfect place was found.
 The Hansons and Bygone Basics moved to Montague where they had a few acres and a big historic home.
 It needed a lot of work, but they succeeded in transforming the big house, adding a bed and breakfast in the process.